IFB-ElixirFr/GFLS_BIOS4BIOL/README.md

 <code> git commit -a -m "YourMessage" # Record changes to the repository</code>

-<code> git pull origin branchYourName # EXEPTIONAL : If another member use it to develop (or if you use several developement environment), recover the last changes in your branch </code>
+<code> git pull origin branchYourName # EXCEPTIONAL : If another member use it to develop (or if you use several developement environment), recover the last changes in your branch </code>

 <code> git push origin branchYourName # Push to the dev branch</code>